 In fact, clinical studies already show beneficial effects for everything from brain function to heart health.

-Here’s just a brief list that Omega Three can help with:-
+Here’s just a brief list that Omega Three has been shown to benefit:-

 - Heart health

 - Cholesterol balance

 - Digestion and IBS

 So What Is Omega 3 & Where Does It Come From?